oracle/spring-cloud-oracle/spring-cloud-oci-samples/README.md

-# Spring Cloud OCI - Samples
+# Spring Cloud Oracle - Samples

-The code samples in this directory demonstrate how to use the services supported by Spring Cloud OCI.
+The code samples in this directory demonstrate how to use the services supported by Spring Cloud Oracle.